-The three HCBS waivers that MFP participants will primarily use to access community-based services offer a variety of self-direction opportunities that vary with each waiver.
-The Community Pathways and Traumatic Brain Injury Waivers have the fewest opportunities for self-direction, incorporating the consumer in the care planning process but not offering additional self-direction options.
-Personal assistance services are provided to Home and Community Based Options Waiver participants through Community First Choice (CFC) which offers a self-directed model of personal assistance services as well as an optional self-direction training.
-The self-direction training is provided through a partnership with the Maryland Department of Disabilities and funded through MFP rebalancing funds.
-The New Directions waiver offers the greatest number of options for self-direction, including support brokerage, supported employment, community supported living arrangements (personal supports), assistive technology, accessibility adaptations, and transportation.
+The three HCBS waivers that MFP participants primarily use to access community-based services offer a variety of self-direction opportunities that vary with each waiver.
+Personal assistance services are provided to Home and Community Based Options Waiver participants through Community First Choice (CFC).
+The Community Options Advisory Council has provided feedback to assist with the planning and implementation of a self-directed model of personal assistance services as well as optional self-direction training.
+The Community Pathways and New Directions waiver were merged during the last renewal.
+The Community Pathways waiver offers both traditional and self-directed service delivery options.
+This waiver offers the greatest number of options for self-direction, including support brokerage, supported employment, personal supports, assistive technology, accessibility adaptations, and transportation.
+The Brain Injury Waiver has the fewest opportunities for self-direction, incorporating the consumer in the care planning process, but not offering additional self-direction options.
 For additional information on these self direction options, please see section B.7.

 MDoA, through a partnership with the U.S. Department of Veterans Affairs, is administering the Veteran-Directed Home and Community Based Services Program (VD-HCBS).
 This program provides veterans with a flexible cash benefit that they self direct in order to purchase community-based long term supports and services.
 Implementation began in Baltimore County in 2011 and the program has now expanded to include Howard, Prince George's, Dorchester, Wicomico, Worcester, and Somerset Counties and Baltimore City.
 Both the Community Living Program referenced above and the VD-HCBS programs use a cash and counseling model with a fiscal intermediary and support for consumers in managing their budget.
 The VA Medical Center in Perry Point, Maryland receives referrals of potential participants from the veterans' medical team.
 The VA then screens and sends the referrals to MDoA for further follow-up.
 Staff at the participating local Area Agencies on Aging meet with the veteran and, together with the fiscal intermediary, provide training and support to enroll the individual into the program.
-The veteran receives a monthly cash benefit, which he or she self-directs to purchase services and supports, such as personal assistance services or home-delivered meals, that allow them to maintain independence and live in their home.
+The veteran receives a monthly cash benefit, which he or she self-directs to purchase services and supports, such as personal assistance services or home-delivered meals that allow them to maintain independence and live in their home.

-As the Departments implement CFC; rebalancing funds will be used to support the start-up administrative costs associated with the change such as supports for consumer participation in the Implementation Council, technology, training, and outreach.
-Maryland's existing Medical Assistance Personal Care Program (MAPC) will continue to be available to individuals that do not meet a nursing facility level of care, but do meet the one ADL standard.
-MAPC will make changes to remain consistent with CFC and will offer a self-directed model of personal assistance services to participants that remain in the program.
+As the Department implemented CFC; rebalancing funds are being used to support the start-up administrative costs associated with the change such as supports for consumer participation in the Implementation Council, technology, training, and outreach.
+Maryland's existing Community Personal Assistance Services (CPAS) will continue to be available to individuals that do not meet a nursing facility level of care, but do meet the one ADL standard.
+CPAS has made changes to remain consistent with CFC and offer a self-directed model of personal assistance services to participants that remain in the program.